 Emergency Foster Care

-Suddenly a child is without a family or a home.
-Sometimes, there is more than one child or young person affected and a sibling group is in need of immediate protection.
-On top of this, there is chaos in the child’s life which is bound to affect his or her behaviour.
-Capstone Foster Care works closely with its foster carers and knows which carers have the space for handling urgent situations and taking in children for a few days on a moment’s notice.
+Suddenly a child is left without a family or a home.
+Sometimes, there is more than one child or young person affected and a sibling group needs immediate protection, known as emergency care.
+On top of this, there is chaos in the child’s life which can affect his or her behaviour.
+Capstone Foster Care works closely with its foster carers and knows which carers have the space for handling urgent situations and taking in children for a few days on a moment’s notice through emergency fostering.

 Some foster carers prefer being on stand-by for emergency placements.
 It is their speciality.
-However, in many cases the foster family that is geographically the closest is the best choice.
+However, in many cases, the foster family that is geographically the closest is the best choice for emergency foster care.
 It allows for the least amount of disruption in the child’s life.
 There is no need to change schools or leave friends.
-Because of this, most foster homes are expected to open their door in emergency cases.
+Because of this, it’s important that foster homes open their door in emergency cases, to allow for foster care emergency placements.

 In some circumstances, such as sudden illness, death of a parent, or accident, it’s a matter of locating family members who may be able to look after children and young people.
 In child protection cases, the situation is different.
 There may be no immediate alternative for the babies, children, or teenagers in emergency care other than being placed into care for a longer period of time.